 This type of linen is generally used for any articles of clothing that are usually made with cotton.
 It is versatile and highly breathable, making it a luxurious natural fabric for bed sheets, blankets, or towels.
 This linen is also used for underwear, bras, T-shirts, socks, and other clothing that directly touches the skin because of its soft texture.

-Bamboo bedding is an excellent alternative to cotton for those looking for a high thread count, smooth and silky sheets, and long-lasting cloth.
-It is antibacterial, hypo-allergenic, and is typically a little cheaper.
-Sheets, pillowcases, quilts, and quilt covers are just a few made by this material.
+Bamboo sheets are an excellent alternative to cotton or other for those looking for a high thread count, smooth and silky sheets, and long-lasting cloth.

 The growing concern for the environment is reflected by several brands through the creation of sustainable fashion.
 With so many options for sustainable fabrics, you can make an impact by the way you choose your clothing.